 • 23mm – 6mm pressure treated Weatherboard

-19mm (15mm finished) pressure treated T&G on 47mm x 47mm pressure treated joists.
-Option to upgrade to 22mm (20mm finished) pressure treated T&G if required.
+16mm (12mm finished) pressure treated T&G on 44mm x 34mm pressure treated joists.
+Option to upgrade to 19mm (15mm finished) or 22mm (20mm finished) pressure treated T&G if required.

-On reverse apex models there is a generous internal eaves height of 1.83m (6’) raising to:
+On apex models there is a generous internal eaves height of 1.83m (6’) raising to:

 Each building is fitted with at least one joinery-made bay of windows; the precise number varies according to the size of the building in question.
 They are toughened glass as standard – there is an option for double glazed units – and, although all windows are fixed, you can add a top-hung opening sash as an extra if required.

 • 2 pane window set: 0.98m (3’ 3”) wide x 0.66m (2’ 2”) high